PAWAN-NAVDEEP/NAVDEEP-ASSOCIATE/README.md

     <h2>About Our Team</h2>
     <div class="card">
       <p>
-        NAVDEEP ASSOCIATE is a professional insurance recruitment team working with Tata AIA Life Insurance.
+        NAVDEEP ASSOCIATE is a professional insurance recruitment team working with .
         We help people build their careers with flexible work opportunities and growth.
       </p>
     </div>